!Header Logo

 Preventative Care

 The best thing that you can do to keep your furry bff safe is to simply keep up with his preventative care.
 Fido should be on heartworm medication year round.
 Your vet will be able to offer you information on specific products.
 Be sure to give your canine pal his heartworm preventative on time!
+While you’re focusing on heartworm prevention, it’s also a good idea to discuss other health risks with your vet, such as canine flu, to ensure comprehensive protection for your pet.

 Keep Up With Tests

 Unfortunately, even the most careful heartworm prevention may not be 100% effective.
 Some heartworms seem to be developing a resistance to certain products.
 Getting your four-legged friend tested regularly is very important!
 Fido will also need to be tested before beginning a heartworm preventative.
 That’s because the products that kill heartworm larvae will not kill adult worms.
+Regular check-ups are crucial for your pet’s overall health.
+Consider scheduling a vet wellness and pet vaccinations appointment to ensure your dog is protected against heartworms and other potential health issues.

 Watch For Symptoms